matthewjf/kungfuchess/README.md

 ### AI Player

 Currently, only single player mode is supported.
 Black is played by the computer.
 The AI will attempt a move every second.
-When the AI attempts a move, it will check whether or not it can take the opponent's King and make that move if available.
-Otherwise, it check if any of its pieces can take a white piece and make that move if available.
-If none of these occur, it will take a randome piece and make a random move for that piece.
+The AI uses the following logic to select its move:

+- Take the opponent's King if any piece can
+- Take a black piece if any piece can
+- Select a random piece and make a random move for that piece